CodeLabsProInc/AGI-GPT/README.md

 ## 🧠 Memory pre-seeding
-Memory pre-seeding allows you to ingest files into memory and pre-seed it before running Auto-GPT.
+Memory pre-seeding allows you to ingest files into memory and pre-seed it before running AGI-GPT.

 ```bash
 # python data_ingestion.py -h